ohthehugemanatee/dcon-nashville-prenote/presentation.md

 Something you call love but confess

-You’ve been word pressin where you shouldn’t’ve been word pressin,
+You’ve been Word Pressin' where you shouldn’t’ve been Word Pressin',

 Now your front end is all one big mess